Emmett mom says video shows bus driver abused her son. Police are investigating.

 The Statesman has filed a public record request to obtain the school bus video.

 Emmett Superintendent Wayne Rush told the Statesman that the bus driver involved in the incident no longer works for the district.
-She resigned a couple days later, he said.
-He did not disclose her name, but did say she'd been a bus driver or the district for many years.
+She resigned a couple of days later, he said.
+He did not disclose her name but did say she'd been a bus driver for the district for many years.

 "I think she should have been fired," Harvey said.
 "To me, as a parent, any human being who would have seen this video would have said, 'Wow, this person, this is an immediate termination.'"